Parks on the Air (POTA)

 After an activation, you can edit or delete individual contacts from the Logbook page just like any other contact.
 However, because activation contacts are tied to your POTA submission, Hamtrax shows a warning dialog before you edit one.
 The warning reminds you that edits made in Hamtrax are not automatically synced to the POTA website -- you must also update your log on pota.app manually to keep both records in sync.

 If you prefer not to see this warning every time, check "Hide this message in the future" in the dialog.
-You can re-enable it later from Settings > Preferences > Activity.

 Ending an Activation